Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 Our services are not directed to children under 16, and we do not knowingly collect personal information from minors.
 If you believe we have collected information from a child under 16, please contact us at privacy@redflagg.com.au and we will delete it promptly.

-For Senior Protection plans, the customer account is held by the adult family member setting up the plan, not by the senior themselves, unless the senior is signing up directly as a capable adult.
-We do not collect information about minor grandchildren or dependents of Senior Protection plan holders except where strictly necessary for incident response.
+For Senior Protection plans, the customer account is held by the adult family member or responsible party setting up the plan, not by the senior themselves, unless the senior is signing up directly as a capable adult.
+We do not collect information about minor dependents except where strictly necessary for incident response.

 Red Flagg is an Australian company operating in three jurisdictions.
 We keep customer data in the customer’s region by default.

 We maintain a register of cross-border transfers.
-You can request a copy relating to your organisation at any time.
+You can request a copy relating to your organisation at any time by emailing privacy@redflagg.com.au.

 If we suffer a data breach that is likely to result in serious harm, we will notify you and the relevant regulator in accordance with the law.

-• United States: varies by state law, plus HIPAA requires notification within 60 days where Red Flagg is a Business Associate.
+Varies by state.
+HIPAA requires notification within 60 days where Red Flagg is a Business Associate.
 We will meet the strictest applicable timeline.

 🇦🇺 Australia

 We are bound by the Australian Privacy Principles under the Privacy Act 1988 (Cth) and the Notifiable Data Breaches scheme.
 Our handling of personal information complies with all 13 APPs.
-You can complain to the Office of the Australian Information Commissioner (OAIC) at oaic.gov.au or 1300 363 992.
+Complaints: Office of the Australian Information Commissioner (OAIC) at oaic.gov.au or 1300 363 992.

 🇺🇸 United States

-We comply with relevant state privacy laws including the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), and equivalent frameworks in Virginia, Colorado, Connecticut, Utah, and other states.
-Where we serve HIPAA-covered entities under a Business Associate Agreement, we comply with HIPAA Privacy Rule and HIPAA Security Rule.
-California residents have specific rights to know, delete, correct, and opt out of the sale/sharing of personal information — though Red Flagg does not sell or share personal information as defined under CCPA/CPRA.
+We comply with relevant state privacy laws including the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), and equivalent frameworks in Virginia, Colorado, Connecticut, Utah, and other states with applicable privacy laws.
+Where we serve HIPAA-covered entities under a Business Associate Agreement, we comply with the HIPAA Privacy Rule and Security Rule.
+California residents have rights to know, delete, correct, and opt out of the sale/sharing of personal information — Red Flagg does not sell or share personal information as defined under CCPA/CPRA.
+Complaints: your state’s Attorney General’s office or the Federal Trade Commission (ftc.gov).

 🇿🇦 South Africa

 We comply with the Protection of Personal Information Act (POPIA) 4 of 2013.
 Our Information Officer can be reached at privacy@redflagg.com.au.
-You may also complain to the Information Regulator (South Africa) at inforegulator.org.za.
+Complaints: Information Regulator at inforegulator.org.za.

 🇪🇺 European Union / UK

-Where we process personal data of EU or UK residents, we comply with the General Data Protection Regulation and the UK GDPR.
+Where we process personal data of EU or UK residents, we comply with the General Data Protection Regulation and UK GDPR.
 EU/UK residents have rights to access, rectification, erasure, restriction, portability, and to object.
-You may complain to your local Data Protection Authority.
+Complaints: your local Data Protection Authority.

 For any privacy-related question, request, or complaint: